A homological approach to pseudoisotopy theory. I: Relative homotopy automorphisms of handlebodies

-\begin{proof} The rationalisation of this morphism agrees with \eqref{equ:rationalLiefree}, so to prove the first part of the statement, it suffices to show that all classes in $\pi_{*+1}X_{(p)}$ of infinite order are in the image.
-By the Hilton--Milnor theorem, every class in $\pi_{k}X_{(p)}$ can be written as a composition $(y \circ x)$ of some $x\in \pi_kS^m_{(p)}$ with $m\ge n$ and a class $y\in \pi_mX_{(p)}$ in the image of the map in question.
-The group $\pi_kS^m_{(p)}$ is finite unless $k=m$, where it is generated by the identity, or $m=2n$ and $k=4n-1$, where it is is generated by $[\id_{S^{2n}},\id_{S^{2n}}]$, since this element has Hopf invariant $2$ and we assumed $p$ to be odd.
-As and the image of $L^{(p)}_X\ra \pi_{*+1}X_{(p)}$ is closed under taking brackets, this implies the first part of the claim.
-The second part follows from Serre's result that $\pi_kS^m$ is $p$-torsion free for $k-m<2p-3$ together with another application of Hilton--Milnor.\end{proof}
+To prove the asserted claim, we use that source and domain of the morphism in the statement are both degreewise finitely generated and that the rationalisation of this morphism agrees with \eqref{equ:rationalLiefree}, so to prove the first part of the claim, it suffices to show that all classes in $\pi_{*+1}X_{(p)}$ of infinite order are in the image.
+From \eqref{equ:Hilton-Milnor}, we see every class in $\pi_{k}X_{(p)}$ is a composition $(y \circ x)$ of some $x\in \pi_kS^m_{(p)}$ with $m\ge n$ and a class $y\in \pi_mX_{(p)}$ in the image of the map in question.
+The group $\pi_kS^m_{(p)}$ is finite unless $k=m$, where it is generated by the identity, or $m=2l$ and $k=4l-1$, where it is is generated by $[\id_{S^{2l}},\id_{S^{2l}}]$, since this element has Hopf invariant $2$ and we assumed $p$ to be odd.
+As $y\circ [\id_{S^{2l}},\id_{S^{2l}}]=[y,y]$ in $\pi_{4l-1}X_{(p)}$ and the image of $L_{(p)}^X\ra \pi_{*+1}X_{(p)}$ is closed under taking brackets, this implies the first part of the claim.
+The second part follows from Serre's result \cite[p.\,498, Prop.\,5]{Serre} that $\pi_kS^m$ is $p$-torsion free for $k-m<2p-3$ together with another application of \eqref{equ:Hilton-Milnor}.\end{proof}

-As a result of \cref{lem:torsioninwedge}, every map $f\colon X\ra Y$ between bouquets of equidimensional spheres induces a morphism $f_*\colon L_X^{(p)}\ra L_Y^{(p)}$ by taking torsion free quotients of $p$-local homotopy groups, so the following extension of \cref{thm:LuptonSmith} might not come as a surprise.
+As a result of \cref{lem:torsioninwedge}, every map $f\colon X\ra Y$ between bouquets of equidimensional spheres induces a morphism $f_*\colon L^X_{(p)}\ra L^Y_{(p)}$ by taking torsion free quotients of $p$-local homotopy groups, so the following extension of \cref{thm:LuptonSmith} might not come as a surprise.